November 21, 2024

 • Green tea (a popular beverage in Japan that complements the flavors of sushi rice and pickled ginger)

-See also How to make quinoa rice with chicken
+See also How to cook wild rice with roasted vegetables

 Another great dish to pair with sushi rice and pickled ginger is yakitori, which are skewered and grilled chicken pieces.
 The savory flavor of the chicken complements the tangy taste of the pickled ginger, while the sushi rice provides a neutral base to balance out the flavors.